 - a biopsy – where a sample of suspected cancerous tissue is removed using a needle or during an operation so it can be tested and analysed in a laboratory

-If a diagnosis of a soft tissue sarcoma is confirmed, these tests will also help determine how far the cancer has spread (known as the 'stage') and how aggressive the cancer is (known as the 'grade').
+If a diagnosis of a soft tissue sarcoma is confirmed, these and further tests will also help determine how likely the cancer is to spread (known as the "grade"), and whether or how far the cancer has spread (known as the "stage").

-If you're diagnosed with a soft tissue sarcoma your care team of specialist doctors and nurses will help you decide on the most appropriate treatment.
+People with a soft tissue sarcoma are cared for by a team of doctors and nurses at specialist centres, who will help decide on the most appropriate treatment.

 These treatments are described in more detail below.

-Surgery is the main treatment for soft tissue sarcomas that are detected at an early stage.
+Surgery is the main treatment for soft tissue sarcomas that are diagnosed at an early stage.

-It involves removing the cancerous tumour along with a section of surrounding healthy tissue.
+It usually involves removing the tumour along with a section of surrounding healthy tissue.
 This will help ensure no cancer cells are left behind.

-Radiotherapy is often used after surgery to destroy any remaining cancer cells.
-This is carried out using an external machine that directs beams of radiation at a defined treatment area.
+In some sarcomas, radiotherapy is used before or after surgery to improve the chance of cure.
+This is carried out using a machine that directs beams of radiation at a small treatment area.

 Common side effects of radiotherapy include sore skin, tiredness and hair loss in the treatment area.
 These tend to get better within a few days or weeks of treatment finishing.

-Like radiotherapy, chemotherapy is sometimes used before surgery to shrink a tumour and make it easier to remove.
+Chemotherapy is very occasionally used before surgery to shrink a tumour and make it easier to remove.
 This involves being given anti-cancer medication directly into a vein (intravenously).

-Chemotherapy may also be used alone or alongside radiotherapy for soft tissue sarcomas that cannot be surgically removed.
+Chemotherapy may also be used alone or alongside radiotherapy for soft tissue sarcomas that can't be surgically removed.

-But you'll need regular check-ups following treatment to check for any signs the cancer has come back.
-You may also need long-term physiotherapy and occupational therapy to help you manage any physical difficulties resulting from surgery.
+After initial treatment, you'll need regular check-ups to look for any signs the cancer has come back.
+You may also need physiotherapy and occupational therapy to help you manage any physical difficulties resulting from surgery.

-A cure is not usually possible if a soft tissue sarcoma is only detected at a late stage when it has already spread to other parts of the body, although treatment can help slow the spread of the cancer and control your symptoms.
+A cure isn't usually possible if a soft tissue sarcoma is only detected when it has already spread to other parts of the body, although treatment can help slow the spread of the cancer and control your symptoms.

 Want to know more?